nolanlab/PLAYRDesign/README.md

 ### Regenerating EST and exon information

-PLAYRDesign depends on two pieces of data to determine the exon structure of a gene and it overlap with ESTs.
+PLAYRDesign depends on two pieces of data to determine the exon structure of a gene and its overlap with ESTs.
 The data files are provided in the **inst/** subdirectory of the package and are named **spliced_est_hg19.RData** and **UCSC_Refseq_transcripts.sqlite**.
 When you install the R package these files are automatically copied in the installation directory.
 This section explains how to regenerate these data files from scratch, in case you wanted to upgrade EST or exon definitions.
 After you have generated new versions of these files you will have to move them in their installation directory.
-To determine the location of the installation directory in your machine, type the following command in an R session
+To determine the location of the installation directory on your machine, type the following command in an R session

 ```
 system.file("spliced_est_hg19.RData", package = "PLAYRDesign")